Worried about toxic black mold?

 Florida homeowners are often terrified by the thought of “black mold” infesting their home and causing a host of structural and health problems.
-But just because a mold is black doesn’t mean that it’s “toxic black mold.”
+But just because a mold is black in color doesn’t mean that it’s “toxic black mold.”

 Here in Florida, homes will always have mold spores in the air.
 Mold is present throughout the State of Florida; it is impossible to keep all of those spores from entering your home.
-The problem arises when the indoor air has a higher level of mold than the outdoor air.

 You should call a professional mold inspector if:

 - You are immunocompromised or have a mold allergy,